oracle/graal/docs/getting-started/graalvm-enterprise/container-images/graalvm-ee-container-images.md

 4. Sign in with an Oracle account.
 If you do not have an existing Oracle account, create one.

-5. Once you have signed in, you will see the following screen, click **Continue** to accept the license and proceed ahead.
+5. Once you have signed in, you will see the following screen:

     ![](/img/license_review.png)

+    Click **Continue** to accept the license and proceed ahead.

 6. Check and accept the license.

     ![](/img/license_accepted.png)

-7. Open a terminal window and login with Docker using your Oracle account.
+7. Open a terminal window and `docker login` to Oracle Container Registry using your Oracle account.

     ```shell
     docker login container-registry.oracle.com
     Username: user.name@email.com
     Password:
     Login Succeeded
     ```

 8. Pull the image.
 You can pull a package by name or by name and version tag.
 Use the `docker pull` command to download the image (use the latest tag or a specific tag from the list of tags displayed on the page).
 For example:

     ```shell